staa566-csu/data/README.md

 # data
-datasets and code to generate data for class examples
+This repo contains datasets and code to generate data for class examples.

+Some of the datasets are included in the repo.
+For larger datasets, only the code to build the datasets is available.